By Berri Wilmore, Jayne O’Donnell and Louis Steptoe

 The juice advice caused her to be one of the many people in her family to develop diabetes.
-Growing up, Gladden lived with her grandparents, and while she lived with them her grandfather was a chef, so she ate well and she ate often.
+Growing up, Gladden lived with her grandparents.
+While she lived with them, her grandfather was a chef, so she ate well, and she ate often.

 When she moved back in with her mother, though, she took on the role of providing for her younger siblings.
 But being a child herself, they had to settle for Spam and Spaghetti-O’s for dinner every Thursday.